-- If possible trial runs consecutively in each of the trusts with recruitment over a year to allow for potential seasonal variations in slip rates; or runs concurrently to aid recruitment and to ensure trial completed on time. - Hospital staff, working in general, clinical or catering areas, who adhere to a dress code, are given a recruitment pack - Recruitment pack contains an invitation letter; information sheet; baseline questionnaire; consent form; and a prepaid envelope addressed to York Trials Unit (YTU) - Packs are either: sent electronically via the R&D department, given out in the internal post, handed out by the research team or by R&D at recruitment stands in the trust e.g. wards, staff areas, or sent in response to posters or adverts within the Trust
+- If possible trial runs consecutively in each of the trusts with recruitment over a year to allow for potential seasonal variations in slip rates; or runs concurrently to aid recruitment and to ensure trial completed on time. - Hospital staff, working in general, clinical or catering areas, who adhere to a dress code, are given a recruitment pack containing an invitation letter; information sheet; baseline questionnaire; consent form; and a pre-paid envelope addressed to York Trials Unit (YTU) - Packs are either: sent electronically via the R&D department, given out in the internal post, handed out by the research team or by R&D at recruitment stands in the trust e.g. wards, staff areas, or sent in response to posters or adverts within the Trust

-Participants wishing to take part send a completed paper consent form and baseline questionnaire to the YTU.
-Baseline questionnaire collects data on preferred trial shoe style and size.
+NHS staff wishing to take part send a completed paper consent form and baseline questionnaire to YTU.
+Baseline questionnaire contains eligibility questions and collects data on preferred trial shoe style and size.

 YTU confirm participant eligibility.
-Eligible participants are then sent

-- a copy of their consent form and a paper weekly slip diary - up to 4 weekly texts requesting slip and falls data
+Eligible participants are then sent a copy of their consent form, a paper weekly slip diary and up to 4 weekly texts requesting slip and falls data.
+Participants who do not respond to any text will be sent a letter explaining that 2 additional texts will be sent to them.
+Participants will be randomised if they respond to at least 2 of the texts sent to them